delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 Note that above trades have been explained with an implicit assumption that funding rate is positive.
 When funding is negative, the direction of floating payments will reverse, but the hedge will stay intact.
 Let's consider a long XBTUSD position hedged with BitMex funding rate swap (i.e. you have paid a fixed rate to get funding paid by longs).
 If funding rate goes negative, you'd receive funding on your XBTUSD position.
 And, you'd need to pay the same funding rate to your counterparty in the funding rate swap.
 So change in funding rate doesn't impact your PNL.

-**BitMex funding rate swap as a speculative trading instrument** You can trade the BitMex funding rate swap without having a position in XBTUSD.
+**BitMex funding rate swap as a speculative trading instrument**

+You can trade the BitMex funding rate swap without having a position in XBTUSD.
 The magnitude and sign of XBTUSD is often a barometer for market sentiment.
 Funding is high and positive, when market is bullish.
 Conversely, in bearish times, funding is usually in negative territory.
 Depending up on your view/ situation, you can get into the following trades to speculate on XBTUSD funding:

-- **Pay fixed-for-floating:** In this trade, you are paying a fixed rate for a variable stream of funding rates.
+- **Buy floating-for-fixed:** In this trade, you are paying a fixed rate for a variable stream of funding rates.
 You would do well if funding rate increases after you have locked it in a with a fixed rate.
 This trade would make sense when sentiment is likely to turn from bearish to bullish or from bullish to more bullish.

-- **Sell fixed-for-floating:** In this trade, you are getting a fixed rate for paying a variable stream of funding rates.
+- **Sell floating-for-fixed:** In this trade, you are getting a fixed rate for paying a variable stream of funding rates.
 You would do well if funding rate decreases after you have gotten a high fixed rate to swap it.
 This trade would make sense when sentiment is likely to turn from bullish to bearish or from bearish to more bearish.

-fixed floating exchange

 ## Mechanics of BitMex Funding Rate Swap

-### The Swap Currency
+###**The Swap Currency**
 BitMex's XBTUSD perpetual is an inverse contract.
 The contract's underlying is BTC; it is quoted in USD and is margined and settled in BTC.
 To ensure that the funding rate swap can be used to hedge funding incurred on XBTUSD positions, we have followed the same convention.

 The notional value of the funding rate swap is in USD.
 This means that the fixed/ floating payments too should be denominated in USD.
 However, margining and all cashflows happen in BTC.
 This is achieved by converting USD to BTC using the prevailaing spot rate at the time a cashflow takes place.

-### Orderbook
+###**Orderbook**

 The BitMex funding rate swap orderbook has bids and offers in terms of annualised fixed rate.
 Bid represent the fixed rate a party is willing to offer to buy the stream of funding rates over the period of the swap contract.
 Similarly, offers represent the fixed rate a party is demand to sell the stream of funding rates over the swap tenure.